What is the Statute of Limitations on Boat Accidents in Texas?

 In many cases, filing a case late can block you from pursuing your claims.
 The defendant is permitted to use the statute of limitations as a defense, claiming that your case was filed too late.
 When this happens, a judge is required to drop the case.
 A judge may even see that the case was filed too late and decide of their own volition that the court should save its time and resources by dropping the case.

 However, there are multiple rules that give you extended opportunities to file your injury case.
 Texas law accounts for two types of “legal disabilities” that allow you an extension for filing your case.
 First, if you were under 18 at the time of the injury, you could be given an extension so that the clock does not start running until you turn 18.
 Your parents can usually file your claims on your behalf, which can get you the compensation you need more quickly.
 Second, you can be given an extension if you were “of unsound mind” when the injury occurred.
 People with severe mental disabilities are allowed to wait until their disability resolves and they can better appreciate the claims they are entitled to.
-If either of these apply to your case, talk to an attorney about extending your filing deadline.
+If either of these apply to your case, talk to a Texas personal injury attorney about extending your filing deadline.

 If you were injured, you may be able to file your case through an insurance company if the at-fault boat was properly insured.
 The deadlines for filing your case with insurance may be different than filing with the courts.
 However, if you wait too long, you may be stuck with whatever payout the insurance company decides is fair.
 Taking your case to court could entitle you to additional damages insurance would refuse to pay.
 Talk to an attorney early in your case to ensure you understand what your case is worth and to ensure you have time to file a strong case.